Modifying CPU Power State (C-state)

-Last updated on MAY 10, 2017
+Last updated on AUGUST 12, 2021

 CPU power states, also known as C-states - define the degree to which the processor core is allowed to "sleep".
 C0 indicates a normal operation.
 All other C-states (C1-Cn) are states where the processor clock is inactive (cannot execute instructions).
 In these inactive states, different parts of the processor are powered down.
 Although Deeper C-states allow the processor to consume less power, they also have longer exit latencies (the time to transition back to C0) which can be disruptive to certain operating system functions and application timers.
 Therefore it is sometimes recommended to limit or disable the CPU power state altogether in order to avoid these latencies.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!